input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 Nonce generation consists of:

 1. **VRF Evaluation**: Computes a candidate $\eta$ nonce.
-2. **⭒ Operation**: Concatenation + **BLAKE2b-256** hashing.
+2. **$\ast$ Operation**: Concatenation + **BLAKE2b-256** hashing.

-Since the VRF outptus can be precomputed, we can discard them from the computational cost of a grinding attack.
+Since the VRF outputs can be precomputed, we can discard them from the computational cost of a grinding attack.
 As for the computational cost, as the hash functions are protected against extension attacks, we have to consider the average cost of hashing of all nonces when considering a fixed grinding depth $\rho$.

-We make the assumption that hashing $n$ inputs takes as much time as hashing $n$ times one input, that is that the finalization step of a hashing function is not significant.
+We make the assumption that hashing $n$ inputs takes as much time as hashing $n$ times two inputs, that is that the finalization step of a hashing function is not significant.
+We also look at the worst case scenario, for simplification, and assume that $g = 2^{X_A(w)}$.

 ```math
 T_{\text{nonce}}^\rho =  T_{\text{BLAKE2b}} \cdot \frac{\sum_i i  \cdot \binom{\rho + i}{\rho}}{2^\rho} = \frac{\rho}{2} \cdot T_{\text{BLAKE2b}}
 ```
-_N.B._ We may drop the superscript $\rho$ for readibility.
+**N.B.** We may drop the superscript $\rho$ for readibility.

-_N.B._ This represents the average time to compute a nonce.
+**N.B.** This represents the average time to compute a nonce.
 While each nonce can be computed in parallel, we cannot easily parallelize the generation of one nonce as the computation is sequential.

 ### 3.3.2 Slot Leader Distribution Evaluation

 After generating a candidate nonce, the adversary must evaluate its impact on **slot leader election** over an target window $w_T$ :

----- Correct me if I am wrong but step 2. and 3. are the same no?

 1. **Computing VRF outputs** for all slots in $w_T$ of interest.
 2. **Evaluating the eligibilty of these values** to know when the adversary is the slot leader.